Diplomatic relations and official representation

 Following a ten year absence from Ottawa, Lesotho reopened its High Commission in Ottawa in 2006 in order to expand trade and better engage the Canadian government and NGOs.

-Lesotho, as a member of the "front line states" during the struggle against Apartheid in South Africa, received significant aid from Canada via the Canadian International Development Agency.
+Lesotho, as a member of the "front line states" during the struggle against Apartheid in South Africa, received Significant aid from Foreign Affairs, Trade and Development Canada (DFATD).
 This development assistance program ended in the mid-1990's.
 Since then, funding for small scale development initiatives in priority areas have been available through the Canada Fund for Local Initiatives.
 In addition, Canada provides Lesotho with assistance through multilateral organisations.

-Since 1964, CIDA has disbursed more than $185 million through its various delivery channels for development activities in Lesotho.
+Since 1964, DFATD has disbursed more than $185 million through its various delivery channels for development activities in Lesotho.

 Bilateral trade between Canada and Lesotho is growing with trade volume almost doubling in 2010 from the previous year.
 This growth in trade is almost entirely due to an increase in the amount of knitwear that Canada imports from Lesotho, a result of the signing of a bilateral Memorandum of Understanding on the Least Developed Countries Market Access Initiative.
 This MOU promotes investment and economic development through duty-free and quota-free access to the Canadian market for exports from Lesotho, thereby promoting economic growth.
 Canadian exports to Lesotho are relatively modest.